 [He also suggests that there is a means-end chain which takes the following path: Attribute (descriptive features) lead to benefits (meaning attached to attributes) which leads to values (enduring personal goals and motivations).

 Nonetheless, the cartoon above would be simply funny if it did not remind me of my own attempts to imbue brands with significance beyond their capacity.
 However did we think that buying a snack or a new pair of shoes could act as a lever to world peace, ultimate joy or the end of poverty?
 The answer is simple: wish fulfilment.
 As Freud pointed out, there is a strong unconscious drive to fulfil our wishes – some of them noble others more shady!

-There are people in market research who at some level may regret tying their working lives up in the promotion of goods and services that, while amusing and diverting, do not move us forward as persons or societies.
-They may be left with the desire to make a difference, to contribute to a better world.
+There are people in market research who at some level may regret tying their working lives to the promotion of goods and services that do not improve us as people or communities.
+They may be left with an unfulfilled desire to contribute to a better world.

 This wish to build something better persists in us all and is reinforced by the nightly invasion of images of suffering and cruelty that haunt our living rooms from our TV screens – as we sit there sipping our drink or munching a snack.
 There is an unspoken feeling that we should do something, yet apart from giving to charity, what can we do?
 We are left feeling powerless, and guilty…